pdebuyl/euroscipy_document/organizers.rst

     Université libre de Bruxelles.
 He manages the data acquisition system for the IceCube experiment, the analysis being performed using Python.

+* Renaud Lambiotte

+    Renaud Lambiotte is professor at the University of Namur, member of the "Namur Center for Complex Systems (NAXYS)".
+His research focuses on the relation between dynamics, function and structure in complex systems.
+He teaches mathematics and mathematical modeling.

 * Nicolas Pettiaux

     Nicolas Pettiaux has a PhD in physics and currently teaches at the Haute